A topic from the subject of Standardization in Chemistry.

 Basic Concepts

-• Equivalent Mass: The mass of a solute that reacts with or combines with a specific amount of another substance.
+• Equivalent Mass (or Equivalent Weight): The mass of a solute that reacts with or combines with one mole of hydrogen ions (H+) or one mole of hydroxide ions (OH-) in an acid-base reaction, or a similar equivalent amount in other types of reactions.

-• Burette: A graduated cylinder used to accurately dispense a known volume of liquid.
+• Burette: A graduated glass tube with a stopcock at the bottom used to accurately dispense a known volume of liquid.

-• Endpoint: The point at which the reaction between two solutions is complete, indicated by a color change or other indicator.
+• Endpoint: The point at which the reaction between two solutions is complete, indicated by a color change of an indicator or other observable change.
+The endpoint may slightly differ from the equivalence point.

 Equipment and Techniques